teach-afp/www/input/lecture1.md

     </thead>

     <tr class="success">
-    <td> Programmer dictates the execution order by the structure of their code</td>
+    <td> Programmer dictates the execution order by the structure of their code.</td>
     </tr>

     <tr class="success">
-    <td> The runtime is usually small  </td>
+    <td> The runtime is usually small.  </td>
     </tr>

     <tr class="danger">
-    <td> It promotes early error propagation </td>
+    <td> It promotes early error propagation. </td>
     </tr>

     <tr class="danger">
-    <td> Evaluation of unnecessary expressions </td>
+    <td> Evaluation of unnecessary expressions. </td>
     </tr>

     <tr  class="danger">
     <td> Programmers need to organize the code for optimal
-    execution based on the reduction order </td>
+    execution based on the reduction order. </td>
     </tr>
     </table>

 * Lazy evaluation
-  - Haskell is a lazy language
+  - Haskell is a lazy language.
-  - Expressions are evaluated *at most once*
+  - Expressions are evaluated *at most once*.
-  - Expressions are evaluated *only when needed*
+  - Expressions are evaluated *only when needed*.
-  - Expressions are never evaluated twice
+  - Expressions are never evaluated twice.

-    (We will explore more in detail what this means)
+    (We will explore more in detail what this means.)

     <img class="img-thumbnail"
      src="./assets/img/lazy.png"